hunghly/intro-to-testing-js/README.md

 1. Inside of the `helloWorld` function in `code.js`, change the line `return "Hello, World!"` to `console.log("Hello, World!")`.
 Then refresh `report.html`.
     - What happens to the tests?
 Identify which tests stay green and which ones turn red.
-        The first, third, and fourth tests failed.
-The second test passed.
+        The second, third, and fourth tests failed.
+The first test passed.
     - Why do you think that is?
+         expect(typeof helloWorld).toBe('function'); failed due to return of undefined. expect(helloWorld()).toBe("Hello, World!"); failed due to return of a console log, instead of returning a string. expect(helloWorld()).not.toBe(undefined); failed due to return of undefined.

-    - Consider, what is the return value of a `console.log`? *hint*, it's always the same
+    - Consider, what is the return value of a `console.log`? *hint*, it's always the same console.log returns a typeof undefined, but prints a string.
-    - Consider, what is the return value of a `return`?
+    - Consider, what is the return value of a `return`? the return value is the type of whatever is being returned.
     - Fix your `helloWorld` implementation so that it greens all the tests.

 1. Now, let's purposefully put a syntax error into the `helloWorld` function, to see what happens with the tests.
     - Open up `code.js` and remove the closing curly brace from the end of the `helloWorld` function definition.
     - Refresh `report.html` in your browser.
+         all tests failed due to the syntax error.
     - Fix the syntax error and confirm that tests are all green.

 1. Now, go to `code.js` and replace the function statement for `helloWorld` with a function experession.
 Do all the tests stay green or not?
 Why or why not?
 Double check your syntax.
 These are interchangeable because functions are *first class* citizens in the JS language.